vkasturia/vkasturia/README.md

 ### Hello there 👋

-I'm Vaibhav, Product Manager at the MART (Marketplace and Retail Technologies) division at Flipkart, currently living in the city of 🇮🇳: Bangalore.
+I'm Vaibhav, Product Manager at MART (Marketplace and Retail Technologies) division of Flipkart, currently living in the city of 🇮🇳: Bangalore.

 ## Technical proficiency :